anchpop/wise_mans_haskell/book.md

 Every single line of this program contains something we haven't talked about yet.
 Let's go over them now.

 1) `module Main where`: This defines a new *module* called `Main`, which contains the full contents of the file below it.
 Modules are collections of related code - they're nice because if you break your project into small modules, you can reuse them in future projects or share them with the world!marginnote(There are many sites where you can share your code, but the largest is (Hackage)[https://hackage.haskell.org/].
-It's often a good idea to search here if you're looking for third party code, just beware because much of it is somewhat low quality.) for fame and fortune.
+It's often a good idea to search here if you're looking for third-party code, just beware because much of it is somewhat low quality.) for fame and fortune.

 2) `main :: IO ()`: This is the type signature for the function `main`.
-It's type is `IO ()`, which seems like a very strange type.
+Its type is `IO ()`, which seems like a very strange type.
 It would seem to be a function that takes no arguments, and returns a value of type `IO ()`?
 It won't make complete sense until the next chapter, but for now, remember two things.

     1) `IO` is a type constructor which takes a type!marginnote(You should be familiar with other type constructors from the last chapter.
 They're things like `Maybe` or `Either`, they take one or more types and return a concrete type.).
 But `IO` is special and known by the Haskell runtime, and it's the magic that allows us to accomplish impure things, like reading and writing files or printing to the terminal.